abradley2/fmb-2/README.md

 _slightly_ less indicative of actual user-dom interaction.
 The advantage is your tests, while functional, are not so strongly tied to the dom and they won't break even as you make significant changes to the html during development.

+There is a added git-hook that runs a test prior to every commit.